Complete Guide on Parts of Telescope: Names, Functions & Diagram

 The design specification of the finderscope is 6 x30, where 6 is the magnification power & 30 is the aperture in millimeters.

-16 Important Parts of Lamp their Names, Functions & Diagram
+- Complete Guide of 30 Parts of a Camera: Names, Functions & Diagram